Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

 This spider has no "horn", and nor does it have the ventral band common in Ceratogyrus.
-The male has not yet been described; when it is, it may be concluded that this is actually an Augacephalus species (Gallon, public communication).
+The male has not yet been described; when it is, it may be concluded that this is actually an Augacephalus species.

 Ceratogyrus sanderi None These have more of a "plug" than a horn.